-|Monday through Thursday:||8:00 A.M. to 10:00 A.M.|
+|Monday through Friday||8:00 A.M. to 10:00 A.M.|

-|Monday through Thursday:||10:30 A.M. to 12:30 P.M.|
+|Monday through Friday||10:30 A.M. to 12:30 P.M.|

-Policy for On-Site Searching:
+Policy for On-Site Searching

 - Advance appointments are required.
 An appointment must be made for each person entering the search area.
 Cancellations are allowed.
 No-shows may be restricted from future searches.

 - Two people are allowed in the search area at one time.
 We reserve the right to alter the number of searchers allowed in the area.

 - Searchers will be provided an orientation to the archives upon request.

 - Children under 12 are not allowed in the search area.
 Children 12 and older must have an appointment to enter the area.